IslamEshita/project-rest-rant/README.md

 ## User Stories

-- As a user, I need a homepage which will display the name of the app and some nice image.
+- As a user, I need a homepage which will display the name of the app and some nice image that would serve as the landing page.
-- As a user, I need a places page that would give a short synopsis a restaurant
+- As a user, I need a page that would give a short synopsis of all reviewed restaurant, as well as the number of reviews.
+- As a user, I need a page that has all the details of a particular restaurant.
+- As a user, I need a page that would let me see all the reviews of a given restuarant
+- As a user, I need a page that would let me post a review for a given restaurant

 ## Color Schemes